Halley’s Comet 1334 BC – The Myth of Phrixus by Nicholas Costa © 2026

 In the critical edition by Helm and most Western scholarly reconstructions, the father of Phrixus, Athamas, is placed at the Year of Abraham 686.
 Using Jerome’s anchor of 2016 BC for Abraham’s birth, this calculates exactly to 1330/1 BC.
 (Helm, Rudolf (ed.).
 Eusebius Werke, 7.
 Band: Die Chronik des Hieronymus, Hieronymi Chronicon, 1956.)

 The Chronography of George Synkellos.
-Modern scholars like William Adler and Paul Tuffin have translated and analyzed Syncellus’s work, confirming his use of the Alexandrian Era (starting in 5493 BC) to synchronize biblical events with Greek mythology.
+Modern scholars like William Adler and Paul Tuffin have translated and analysed Syncellus’s work, confirming his use of the Alexandrian Era (starting in 5493 BC) to synchronise biblical events with Greek mythology.
 (Adler, William and Paul Tuffin.
 The Chronography of George Synkellos: A Byzantine Chronicle of Universal History from the Creation, 2002.)

 1334 BC is a standard modern conversion for the specific Annus Mundi (Year of the World) that Syncellus provides.
 Syncellus relied on Eusebius of Caesarea and Panodorus of Alexandria.
 The 1984 book by Alden A. Mosshammer is the critical edition of the Greek text of Ecloga Chronographica by George Synkellos, whilst Mosshammer’s other major work (The Chronicle of Eusebius and Greek Chronographic Tradition, 1979) is where he provides the extensive analysis of how these chronographers (Eusebius, Africanus, and Syncellus) calculated their timelines and how those map to our modern BC/AD system.